Addison Rae: Personal life

-In October 2020, Rae confirmed she was in a relationship with social media personality Bryce Hall through various social media posts; however, they ended their relationship the following year.
-In June 2021, Rae was reported to be dating Omer Fedi, an Israeli musician and producer.
+In October 2020, Rae confirmed she was in a relationship with social media personality Bryce Hall; however, they ended their relationship the following year.
+In June 2021, Rae was reported to be dating Omer Fedi, a Los Angeles–based musician and producer.
 The couple separated around October 2025 after four years together, with reports indicating that the split was amicable and that Rae chose to focus on her career.

-In a April 2025 interview with Elle magazine, Rae reflected on her early videos, saying, “I wasn’t going to let being cringe and posting a million videos stop me...
-I can appreciate that girl and say that was a girl who was going to make it happen, no matter what that meant doing.”
-She added, “I wasn’t doing anything harmful.
-I was just having a dandy time dancing.”
+In 2024, Rae cited the most "underrated thing about herself was [her] ability to evolve and transform."
+She also stated "People like to say, “Her PR team is working overtime on the rebrand.”
+And I’m like, “Girl, nobody’s rebranding.
+This is me."

-Rae discussed stepping back from social media, explaining that she had “felt so misunderstood” after “sharing so much” of herself online and had come to value her privacy, noting that “privacy becomes really important over time.”
-She said that “being misunderstood is definitely annoying,” but has learned not to take criticism personally, reflecting that when she moved to Los Angeles at 19, she was still “figuring out who [she] was.”
+In 2025, Rae discussed stepping back from social media, explaining that she had "felt so misunderstood" after "sharing so much" of herself online and had come to value her privacy, noting that "privacy becomes really important over time."
+She said that "being misunderstood is definitely annoying", but has learned not to take criticism personally, reflecting that when she moved to Los Angeles at 19, she was still "figuring out who [she] was".